Highlights

 In the morning, continue north from Swakopmund to Damaraland, an unspoiled desert region inhabited by the Damara Indigenous people that's also a haven for endemic wildlife.
 The approximately five-hour, 267-mile (430 km) drive follows a gorgeous route along the Skeleton Coast with no shortage of beautiful scenery.
 Beyond the coastal vistas, you'll travel along expansive grasslands and over dry riverbeds.

 The route passes the seal colony of Cape Cross, which is actually the world's largest breeding colony of Cape fur seals.
-Here you can stop at a local lodge for lunch, or enjoy a picnic on the beach.
+Here you can stop at a local lodge for lunch or enjoy a picnic on the beach.
 Other optional stops along the way include lichen fields and salt pans, which are ideal spots for birding.

 Later in the afternoon, you'll arrive at your lodge in Damaraland.
 Upon entering the region, be on the lookout for famous wildlife like desert elephants, black rhinos, giraffes, Hartmann's mountain zebras, and other pastoral animals.
-Also, don't miss the stunning geological formations, which include the Vingerklip rock needle and Twfylefontein, site of ancient rock engravings dating back 6,000 years.
+Also, don't miss the stunning geological formations, which include the Vingerklip rock needle and Twfylefontein, the site of ancient rock engravings dating back 6,000 years.
 The Petrified Forest is another highlight, as it's home to 260-million-year-old tree trunks.

 Day 6: Elephant Tracking & Sunset Game Drive